 Water transmitted viruses

-sources can make you very sick, regardless of where you find yourself in the world.
+Viruses in water sources can make you very sick, regardless of where you find yourself in the world.
 A water transmitted virus refers to waterborne viruses, which are spread through swimming, washing, drinking, and even eating.

 When you live in a home with a well, you may be enjoying well water.
 This means you might cook, bathe, and drink well water, throughout your household.
 If this private well is found on your own personal property, it means you are solely responsible for the maintenance and repair of such a structure.
 This encompasses regular water checks to ensure the water meets drinking standards.